-U.S. security served by able law enforcement, not ban on people fleeing war
+Security served by law enforcement, not refugee ban

 The House of Representatives easily passed a bill which would prevent immigrants from Syria or Iraq from entering the United States until the Obama administration can assure Congress that they would not pose a security risk.
 The Speaker of the House says that was “urgent” to obtain immediate passage of this restriction, saying “We cannot and should not wait to act, not when our national security is at stake."